rajaneeshk90/protocol-specifications-rk/docs/BECKN-001-Layering-Network-Policy.md

 2. [Pramod Varma](https://github.com/pramodkvarma)
 3. [Venkatraman Mahadevan](https://github.com/venkatramanm)

-# Scope
-This document contains design principles and methodologies that should be used to configure beckn protocol specification for various sector-specific networks.
-This document is intended for the following audience.

-1. Anyone who is using beckn protocol specifications to design open commerce networks  for a specific set of use cases

-# Prerequisites

-Readers of this document must:

-1. Have knowledge of the core protocol specification
-2. Have knowledge of the Architecture of Open Commerce Networks instantiated using beckn protocol.
-3. Have knowledge of Open API 3.0 Specification

 # Abstract

 Beckn Protocol is an abstracted but **highly configurable** specification.
 A network is an **instantiation** of the core protocol specification.
 However, to instantiate a network, additional policies must be layered via machine-readable configuration files.
 These configurations vary from network to network depending upon the use cases supported by them.
 These configurations allow sector-specific policies to be applied on a network _without_ changing the underlying core specification.
 This document defines a methodology to publish these network-specific policies as machine-readable documents that can be read by network participants to create API validation middleware.

+# Scope

+This document contains design principles and methodologies that should be used to configure beckn protocol specification for various sector-specific networks.
+This document is intended for the following audience:

+1. Anyone who is using beckn protocol specifications to design open commerce networks for a specific set of use cases

+## Prerequisites

+Readers of this document must:

+1. Have knowledge of the core protocol specification
+2. Have knowledge of the Architecture of Open Commerce Networks instantiated using beckn protocol.
+3. Have knowledge of Open API 3.1 Specification

-# Context
+# Introduction

 Beckn protocol is a set of specifications that enables any two platforms to perform commercial transactions by implementing an API with standard action calls and schema.
 These specifications are by-design generic and therefore, sector agnostic.
 However, to establish a smart contract between a BAP and a BPP, additional domain-specific information must sometimes be transmitted between the platforms.
-For example, a logistics network might have different allowed values for the types of fulfillments it supports like “HOME-DELIVERY” and “STORE-PICKUP” as opposed to an education network where the allowed values may be “TELE-CONSULTATION” or “PHYSICAL-CONSULTATION''.
+For example, a logistics network might have different allowed values for the types of fulfillments it supports like "HOME-DELIVERY" and "STORE-PICKUP" as opposed to an education network where the allowed values may be "TELE-CONSULTATION" or "PHYSICAL-CONSULTATION''.
 These values are not standardized in the core schema but rather exist as _policies_ framed by the architects of a beckn-enabled open commerce network.

 Similarly, a network might put a limit on the number of matched items that can be returned in a single catalog object.
 To maintain interoperability but also allow its configurability, beckn protocol specification governance restricts modification of the core schema and actions.
 However, to allow its adaptability, instead of forcing all specification users to adhere to the core specification and, beckn protocol governance allows creation of network-specific policies.
 These policies allow sector-agnostic rules and validation criteria to be published along with the specification based on recommendations and comments received from various ecosystem contributors and network participants implementing the protocol.
 These rules and policies must be layered on the core specification and published as a separate document that can be accessed by the network participants in a machine readable manner.

-# Terminology ( should go to separate RFC - BECKN-012-Terminology.md )

-1. **Network :** In the context of beckn protocol, a network refers to an open commerce network formed by the instantiation of beckn protocol specification with a standard network policy
-2. **Network Participant:** Any platform that has implemented beckn protocol specification and is part of an open commerce network
-3. **Schema:** These are JSON Schema objects with properties as defined in
-4. **Action:** These are specific events that occur during the lifecycle of a typical commerce transaction
-5. **Network Policy**: These are specific rules that apply to the implementers of a network while developing the protocol API middleware

 # Problem

 Given the Non-Derivative nature of the core specification, how can networks allow configurability of the core specification without disrupting global interoperability?

-# Forces
+## Forces

 Beckn protocol governance allows highly specific configurations to the core specification via network policies.
-These policies must be designed not to modify the underlying schema itself but rather govern the values these schema properties are allowed to take like,
+These policies must be designed not to modify the underlying schema itself but rather govern the values these schema properties are allowed to take like:

 1. Adding enumerations to core schema properties
 2. Adding additional qualifiers like min / max and defaults
 3. Adding sector-specific and region-specific standards to using regex patterns

-# Expected Outcomes after reading this document
+## Expected Outcomes after reading this document

-After reading this document, the reader should be able to
+After reading this document, the reader should be able to:

 1. Understand how policies can be layered on the core specification
 2. Understand how a machine-readable network-specific protocol can be published
 3. Understand how such policies can be made available as an infrastructure on a network for dynamic network policy transmission and enforcement

-# Network Policy as Code
+# Solution

 A network policy is a set of rules that must be published by the architects of beckn-enabled open commerce networks as a machine-readable specification to allow its participants to create protocol validation middleware in their implementations.
 This specification should **inherit** all the attributes of the core specification along with some additional constraints on the usage of the specification during network transactions.

+# Implementation Details

-## Inheritance and Polymorphism in Open API 3.0
+## Inheritance and Polymorphism in Open API 3.1

-The core specification currently exists in the form of an Open API Specification 3.0 document with some reserved modifications.
+The core specification currently exists in the form of an Open API Specification 3.1 document with some reserved modifications.
 To layer policy on the specification, beckn protocol governance allows layering of policies by way of configuration.
-This configuration is done on the core Open API document by using the inheritance and polymorphism feature of Open API Specification 3.0.
+This configuration is done on the core Open API document by using the inheritance and polymorphism feature of Open API Specification 3.1.
 Inheritance and polymorphism are terms used in Object Oriented Design and are applicable to beckn protocol specifications as well.
 To learn more about Inheritance and Polymorphism as a generic concept, click here.

-## Applying Network-Specific Policies using Open API 3.0
+## Applying Network-Specific Policies using Open API 3.1

 ### Adding enumerations, defaults and min / max values

 It is possible to add **enumerations**, **defaults**, **min/max** values to any schema.
 For example, a network may allow only **search** and **confirm** actions.
 Hence the `context.action` attribute will contain an enumeration of only `search / on_search` and `confirm / on_confirm` API calls as shown below.

 ```
 ContextPolicy1: